RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - Put the title of your previous work in single inverted commas (quotation marks).

-- Include type of work followed by the course code in square brackets: \[unpublished paper for course code\].
-For example, \[unpublished paper for HRHR1001\].
+- After the title, provide the format of the resource and the course code in square brackets, i.e. \[unpublished paper for course code\].
+For example: \[unpublished paper for HRHR1001\].

 - The location is the city of the University.
 Add only if it is not inferred by the University name.

 ##### Rule

-> Student family name Initial (Year) 'Title of previous work' \[unpublished paper for course code\], Name of University, Location (if not inferred by university name).
+> Student family name Initial (Year) 'Title of previous work' \[format\], Name of University, Location of University (if not inferred by university name).

 ##### Example